savonet/liquidshop/index.md

 Schedule
 --------

-Sunday, January 17th and Monday, January 18yh
+Sunday January 17th and Monday January 18th, more details to come later.

 Registration
 ------------